Emmanuel-Ankoh/Emmanuel-Ankoh.github.io/README.md

 - Add env vars: `PORT`, `MONGO_URI`, `SESSION_SECRET`, `ADMIN_USERNAME`, `ADMIN_PASSWORD`
 - Deploy and note the live URL

 Finally, edit `index.html` in the repo and set the "Open Portfolio" link to your Render URL.
-Optionally, enable the commented redirect script to auto-send users to the live app.
+Optionally, enable the redirect script (already enabled) to auto-send users to the live app.
+Also set `BASE_URL` in your environment for accurate `og:url` and sitemap links.

 ## API/Routes
 - `/` Home (featured projects)